Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Introduction.

-In the next section of this paper, we derive some important consequences of the property that a diffusion has an invariant measure satisfying the logarithmic Sobolev inequality (and hence the spectral gap).
-In section 3, we use the results of section 2, to prove Theorem \ref{theorem2}.
-Theorem \ref{theorem1} is proved in section 4.
-In section 5, Theorem \ref{theorem1} is illustrated within the context of interacting Brownian motions.
+In Theorem \ref{construction} of the next section, we construct infinite dimensional diffusions via Hille-Yosida theorem.
+In section 3, we derive some important consequences of the property that a diffusion has an invariant measure satisfying the spectral gap inequality.
+In section 4, we use the results of section 3, to prove Theorem \ref{theorem2}.
+Theorem \ref{theorem1} is proved in section 5.
+In section 6, Theorem \ref{theorem1} is illustrated applying giving a structural expansion for the invariante measure of weakly perturbed independent diffusions.